JonETJakobsson/FlowSight/README.md

 Create a dictionary that links an "experiment name" to the exported .txt file.

 Create a folder called data/"experiment name"/ and export all particle images as tiff files to this directory for each experiment.

+See the notebook under test/ for an example.